src-d/borges/README.md

 To launch the producer you just have to run it with the default configuration:

-    borges producer
+    borges producer mentions

-Producer reads [mentions](https://github.com/src-d/core-retrieval/blob/master/model/mention.go) from [Rover](https://github.com/src-d/rovers)'s RabbitMQ queue, but it can also read URLs directly from a file with the special CLI option:
+Producer reads [mentions](https://github.com/src-d/core-retrieval/blob/master/model/mention.go) from [rovers](https://github.com/src-d/rovers)'s RabbitMQ queue, but it can also read URLs directly from a file with the special CLI option:

-    borges producer --source=file --file /path/to/file
+    borges producer file /path/to/file

 The file must contain a url per line, it looks like: